 Just like in Maslows' hierarchy, any gaps in the lower tiers, like asset visibility, make it increasingly difficult to tackle the tiers higher in the pyramid.

-"Understanding the business context, the resources that support critical functions, and the related cybersecurity risks enables an organization to focus and prioritize its efforts, consistent with its risk management strategy and business needs."
+From the Identify function of the framework: "Understanding the business context, the resources that support critical functions, and the related cybersecurity risks enables an organization to focus and prioritize its efforts, consistent with its risk management strategy and business needs."

 A common outcome category for this function is Asset Management.
 However, traditional IT asset management (ITAM) and cloud asset inventory management tools have gaps in asset visibility and don't see the whole picture.